Global initiatives

 SDG Cities is UN-Habitat's Flagship Programme that aims to provide a systematic approach to accelerate the implementation of the SDGs in cities and urban areas guided by the principle of "leaving no-one (and no place) behind" and multilevel governance.
 Its comprehensive strategy focuses on three key areas: data, strategic decision-making, and implementation.
 The initiative deploys a set of tools to support the local capacities needed to drive sustainable urban development— data, governance, planning, financing, and basic services delivery.
 SDG Cities is anchored within the SDG Localization and Local Governments Team, under the Urban Practices Branch, which has the mandate of coordinating UN-Habitat's corporate work on localizing the SDGs.

 The Inclusive Communities, Thriving Cities programme employs urban regeneration as a tool to reduce spatial inequalities and poverty.
 Supporting the social, economic, and environmental transformation of deprived areas and strategic locations within a city will result in connected, dynamic, diverse and vibrant neighbourhoods.
 This transformation of urban areas is expected to lead to an increase in equality of outcomes for all.
 The programme contains a 'Mega events as catalysers for sustainable development" component.
 In this component, UN-Habitat aims to integrate inclusion, prosperity, and resilience agendas with the transformative potential of urban events, focusing on achieving inclusive, sustainable, and resilient development.
-Collaboration with Strategic Partners will enhance the socio-economic and environmental impacts, prioritizing SDG localisation.
+Collaboration with Strategic Partners will enhance the socio-economic and environmental impacts, prioritizing SDG localization.

 The collaboration